 EFFECTIVE JULY 1, 2010, ALL FIRE ACADEMY APPLICANTS MUST BE 18 YEARS OF AGE PRIOR TO THE START DATE OF THE FIRE ACADEMY.

-NOTICE:We are currently accepting applications for the Spring Semester Fire Academy scheduled to begin January 2018.
+NOTICE:We are currently accepting applications for the Fall Semester Fire Academy scheduled to begin August 2018.

 We will provide the students with the following: